 Lee, the founder, owner and vintner of Theopolis Vineyards in Mendocino County, California, is one of a handful of Black women who owns and operates U.S. wineries.
-In the spotlight since mid-2020, Lee seized the moment to advocate for Blacks and women to succeed in wine.
+In the spotlight since mid-2020, Lee seized the moment to advocate for Black people and women to succeed in wine.
 She also scored 96 points for her complex and impressive Yorkville Highlands estate-grown Petite Sirah wines.
 The Texas native continues work as a senior partner and trial lawyer for Littler Mendelson in San Francisco, but she’s equally passionate about tending her vines atop a tractor and demonstrating that Black women can be award-winning vintners.
 The winery has also established The Theopolis Vineyards Diversity Fund at University of California, Davis to help create more diversity in viticulture.

 Marc D. Taub